Fractural/GDTask/README.md

 > **NOTE:**
 >
 > This branch is for the Godot 4.x version of the addon.
-> You can download the Godot 3.x version from the main branch.
+> You can download the Godot 3.x version from the 3.x branch.

 Adds async/await features in Godot for easier async coding.
 Based on code from [Cysharp's UniTask library for Unity](https://github.com/Cysharp/UniTask).